Clark “Corky” Graham, Ph.D., Chief Executive Officer/Founder

 He began his journey as a STEM Scholar, inspired by a LET’S GO presentation on neutral buoyancy at Covenant House where he was studying to earn his GED high school diploma.
 He later joined LET’S GO as a Jr. STEM Assistant and was promoted to Assistant Instructor in 2019.
 As an assistant, he developed workforce skills such as: time management, curriculum development, and data management.
 Those skills are all tools that will aid him on a career path to becoming a physical education teacher and a basketball coach.

-Since joining LET’S GO, VaShaun has been demonstrated his 21st Century workforce skills.
-And most notably, he has developed the qualities of a leader including being reflective, analytical, compassionate, and confident.
-Additionally, he has become a certified observer for The PEAR Institute: Partnerships in Education and Resilience at Harvard Medical School and McLean Hospital.
-The certification demonstrates his understanding of the dimensions of success required for students to excel in informal STEM learning environments.
+Since becoming an Assistant Instructor, he developed the qualities of a leader including being reflective, analytical, compassionate, and confident.
+He has also become a certified observer for The PEAR Institute: Partnerships in Education and Resilience at Harvard Medical School and McLean Hospital.
+The certification demonstrates VaShaun's understanding of the dimensions of success required for students to excel in informal STEM learning environments.

 In addition to his work with LET’S GO, VaShaun continues to pursue a Associates Degree in Physical Education at Prince George’s Community College with the intention of completing a Bachelor’s Degree in Physical Education.
 Reflecting upon his experience, VaShaun stated, “It gives me great joy to say this past February (2019) marks two years within the LET’S GO organization.”